EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Verify that users can create SharePoint sites
 1. Disable the creation of SharePoint sites by users and change the default settings for new sites
 1. Verify that users cannot create SharePoint sites

+### Task 1: Verify that users can create Microsoft 365 groups

 ## Exercise 4: Manage storage limits